alxn0/zet/docs/73/README.md

-# Prompt engineering tactic: Ask for structure output format
+# Prompt engineering: Ask for structure output format

 Use pre-specified output format to simplify answers, but can also be injected as input for other functions (e.g. HTML, JSON, ASCII Table,